sjdv1982/seamless/seamless-towards-02.md

   Authoritative cells can be set directly from the mid-level.
 Setting non-authoritative cells will generate the usual warning.
 Setting cells that control (low-level) macros will re-execute them (with proper caching).
 - There will be an option to sync cells to a file.
 This must be done in macro mode.
   The sync can be one-way or two-way (only for authoritative cells).
-When a cell is updated from a
+When a cell is updated from a file, it is as if it was done using .set()
   A context can be synced to a directory.
   Cell/context symlinks will become Unix file/directory symlinks.
   When a cell/context is destroyed, the file is cleaned up.
 This can be prevented by a low-level-macro-caching hit.